project-archives/vim-builtin-packager/README.md

-The function lists all installed plugins (based on those listed in the vimreinstallplugins.sh script that is updated every time a plugin is installed ot removed.
+The function lists all installed plugins (based on those listed in the vimreinstallplugins.sh script that is updated every time a plugin is installed or removed.

 ## Removing installed Vim plugins

 Removing a plugin is simple.
-Yes you coudl go to the plugins directory (setup as
+Yes you could go to the plugins directory (setup as
 $VIMPLUGINS in the bash script) and rm -rf the directory.
 But why change directory, just issue this command from anywhere: